sanztss/teste_android_reddit/README.md

 Melhor do que ler uma notícia super interessante, é poder compartilhar essa notícia.
 Por favor, implemente no aplicativo uma forma de compartilhar as notícias nas redes sociais.

+Melhorar a estrutura do ViewModel implementada no projeto.

 # Avaliação